gsbdarc/rcpedia/docs/_user_guide/best_practices_optimization.md

 # Activate venv (can either be a global or relative path)
 source /zfs/projects/<your-project>/opt/bin/activate

-# Run python script with a command line arg from --array option
+# Run Python script with a command line arg from --array option
 # It will be an input index from 0 to 31
 python gurobi_test.py $SLURM_ARRAY_TASK_ID
 ```